 We've come across manufacturers who are not assigning an R-Value (Big Agnes and Nemo) to their pad and instead are just giving it a temperature rating.
 We find this somewhat frustrating as it's harder to compare these pads to ones that do have an R-value assigned.

-Most of the pads we tested are "self-inflating".
+Many of the pads we tested are "self-inflating".
 All this means is that when you lay out your sleeping pad and open the valve, a certain amount of air will eventually be sucked into the pad.
 It will by no means inflate it to maximum capacity.
 Manufacturers acknowledge this and make no claims to the contrary.
 If you want your self-inflating pad to be completely rigid and full, you will need to add a certain number of breaths to make it so.
-We like to fill our pads all the way up, lay down on them, and then let a certain amount of air out of the valve until it feels comfortable for us.
+We like to fill our pads all the way up, lay down on them, and then let a certain amount of air out of the valve until it feels comfortable.

 Packing It Up